FricoSimon/FricoSimon/README.md

 - 👋 Hi, I’m @FricoSimon
-- 👀 I’m interested in Programming, 3D Design ( Blender ), Visual Design ( Photoshop )
+- 👀 I’m interested in Programming, 3D Design, Visual Design, and Video Editing
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning Artificial Intelligence and Python
 - 💞️ I’m looking to collaborate on anything that interests me
-- 📫 How to reach me you can contact my email ( simonfriko@gmail.com )
+- 📫 How to reach me you can contact my email ( simonfriko@gmail.com ) Feel free to contact me!

 <!---
 FricoSimon/FricoSimon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.